Ayaan-Singhv03/EventPlanner/README.md

 Open `index.html` in a web browser to start using the event management system.

 ## How to Use
+1. Enter the event title.
-1. Enter attendee names and add them to the list.
+2. Enter attendee names and add them to the list.
-2. Search for a venue and select one from the suggestions.
+3. Search for a venue and select one from the suggestions.
-3. Check the weather at the selected venue.
+4. Check the weather at the selected venue.
-4. Choose an event date.
+5. Choose an event date.
 6. Schedule the event in Calendar.
 7. Generate and download an event summary.